scottbromander/blink_challenge/README.md

 So naturally I wanted to start a challenge with you all!
 7 days, 7 blinked books!

-In my upcoming book, I talk about three core components needed for a successful learning plan:
+In the book I am currently writting, I talk about three core components needed for a successful learning plan:
 - Curriculum / Content
 - Structure / Accountability
 - Mentorship